ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 If you are using vSphere encryption, plan to use one root key, one standard key per vSphere cluster, and one standard key per encrypted virtual machine (VM).

 Key Protect and Hyper Protect Crypto Services are available in multizone regions (MZRs) only.
 Hyper Protect Crypto Services (HPCS) is available in selected MZRs only.
-KMIP for VMware® is automatically deployed in the same region as your Key Protect or HPCS instance. vCenter Server can tolerate high latency to the KMIP service, so distance is usually not be a cause for concern.
+KMIP for VMware® is automatically deployed in the same region as your Key Protect or HPCS instance.
+VMware vCenter Server can tolerate high latency to the KMIP service, so distance is usually not be a cause for concern.

 ## Connecting the key management server
 {: #kmip-implementation-connecting-kms}